abpframework/abp/docs/en/Community-Articles/2021-01-20-How-to-Use-PrimeNG-Components-with-the-ABP-Angular-UI/POST.md

 In this article, we will use components of the [PrimeNG](https://www.primefaces.org/primeng/) that is a popular UI component library for Angular with the ABP Framework Angular UI that will be generated via [ABP CLI](https://docs.abp.io/en/abp/latest/CLI).

-We will create an organization units page and use PrimeNG's [OrganizationChart](https://primefaces.org/primeng/showcase/#/organizationchart), [Table](https://primefaces.org/primeng/showcase/#/table) components on the page.
+We will create an organization units page and use PrimeNG's [OrganizationChart](https://primefaces.org/primeng/showcase/#/organizationchart) and [Table](https://primefaces.org/primeng/showcase/#/table) components on the page.

 TODO: Gif